 While it’s critical to let stakeholders know about certain drills in advance, it’s also beneficial to have spontaneous drills.
 Paul Timm, board-certified Physical Security Professional (PSP) and nationally acclaimed school safety expert, calls these ‘stop and think drills.’

-TIP: Stop and Think Drills
+TIP: Stop And Think Safety Drills

-Stop and Think Drills are typically conducted outside of class hours, such as during arrival or lunch, when people are dispersed.
+Stop and Think Safety Drills are typically conducted outside of class hours, such as during arrival or lunch, when people are dispersed.
 This forces everyone to critically think about their surroundings and what options they have to get to safety.

-Consider Different Types of Drills and Exercises
+Consider Different Types of School Safety Drills and Exercises

 FEATURED RESOURCE

-Understanding the Role of Lockdown Drills
+School Safety Today Podcast: Understanding the Role of Lockdown Drills

 Dr. Jaclyn Schildkraut and Dr. Amanda Nickerson discuss the importance of understanding the role of lockdown drills.